AB-Twitty/Facebook-Automation/README.md

 ## Usage

-### Logging in to Facebook
+### Facebook Login Automation

-To log in to Facebook, instantiate a `FacebookAuthModel` with your credentials and proxy settings (if necessary), and call the `Login` method:
+The solution first checks if there are saved cookies for the current session.
+If cookies exist and are valid, the system will load them to continue the session.
+If the cookies are expired or not found, it will proceed to log in using the provided Facebook credentials and proxy settings.

 ```csharp
 var facebookAuth = new FacebookAuthModel